defagos/defagos.github.io/_drafts/understanding_swiftui_layout_behaviors.md

 | Omitted | neu |
 | Finite value | hug |

-If an argument is omitted for some direction, the frame wrapper transparently adopts the same behavior as the receiver in this direction.
+If an argument is omitted for some direction the frame wrapper transparently adopts the same behavior as the receiver in this direction.

 ### Advanced Frame
 {:.no_toc}